ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 /// Note: This calculation only uses `PoWMedianBlockSpan` (11) times at the
 /// start and end of the timespan times. timespan times `[11..=16]` are ignored. fn median_timespan_bounded(&self) -> Duration { ... }

+/// Calculate the median timespan.
+The median timespan is the difference of
+/// medians of the timespan times, which are the `time`s from the previous
+/// `PoWAveragingWindow + PoWMedianBlockSpan` (28) blocks in the relevant chain.
+///
+/// Implements `ActualTimespan` from the Zcash specification.
+///
+/// See `median_timespan_bounded` for details.
+fn median_timespan(&self) -> Duration { ... }

 /// Calculate the median of the `median_block_span_times`: the `time`s from a
 /// slice of `PoWMedianBlockSpan` (11) blocks in the relevant chain.